 In women, zinc is involved in the production of estrogen and progesterone, which are critical for the reproductive functions.
 It plays a part in the regulation of production of these hormones and also development and release of eggs from the ovaries.
 Zinc deficiency can lead to unbalanced production of hormones which can cause fertility problems.

-Healthy Brain Function with Zinc
+Healthy Brain Function Major Benefit of Zinc

 Zinc is required for healthy brain function.
 Most of the zinc in the brain is found in the hippocampus, a part of the brain associated with learning and memory.
 Studies have explained that the high concentration of zinc in the hippocampus helps in learning and the formation of memory.
 (5)